Ultrasound is used to detect gallstones, as well as abnormalities in the liver, kidney, pancreas and spleen.

 Ultrasound evaluates blood vessels at risk for aneurysm (ballooning) or stenosis (abnormal narrowing).

-The transvaginal ultrasound uses a specially designed transducer (approximately the size of a tampon) which is inserted into the vagina.
+The transvaginal ultrasound uses a specially designed transducer, which is approximately the size of a tampon, that can be inserted vaginally to evaluate uterus, ovaries and bladder.

-Transvaginal ultrasound can help determine the cause of pain or bleeding in women’s reproductive organs..
-These tests often provide better images than traditional ultrasound and are used in early pregnancies or for pelvic procedures.
+Transvaginal ultrasound can help determine the cause of pain or bleeding in women’s reproductive organs.
+This test often provides better resolution images than traditional ultrasound and are used in early pregnancies or for pelvic procedures.

 Ultrasound is used to check the health and development of your baby.
-It can determine if you are going to have multiple babies, or rule out potential problems in-vitro.
+It can determine if you are going to have multiple babies, or rule out potential congenital anomalies.